ChristopherBilg/btb-security-challenger-exercise/README.md

 2. "npm run normalize"
 3. "npm run visualize"
 4. After running command #3, open up your browser to 127.0.0.1:8080 (localhost:8080)

+# Important Note
+**When opening the webpage after running the "npm run visualize" command, please give it a few moments to actually load the webpage.
+There is over 750 KiB of data that D3.js needs to parse through and append to the webpage.
+This does happen on a separate thread from the viewport so no lag will be noticable; however, it is a fair amount of data to parse through.**